- 1 Top 7 Best Snowblower Compared

 - Power Type

 While gas and electric snow blowers each have their advantages, it’s important to choose which one works for you based on your location and needs.
 Gas snowblowers, like the 4-stroke 208cc models from Briggs & Stratton (our #5 pick) offer more range and run time, but also tend to be noisy and to require more maintenance.
 Battery electric snowblowers offer freedom of movement, and are typically lighter than gas models, but their run time is limited to generally 30-45 minutes.
+There are also single and two stage gas snow blowers.
+If you have a longer driveway, two stage snow blowers may be a worthwhile investment to save you time and a headache while clearing snow multiple inches deep.
+Some two-stage models tends to be pricey, so when researching, consider what you really need.

 Gas vs Electric - which is better?